 - By default, the new File Request experience is enabled for all managed users who are editors, owners, or co-owners of a folder.

 - Specify the breadth of access to File Request -- to all your managed users or only a subset of users, or disable the feature entirely.
 To do this, click Configure Users, click the option you want, and then click Save.

-- Please note you can only whitelist or blacklist up to 100 managed users at this time
+- Please note you can only specifically allow or deny up to 100 managed users at this time